WWE News: AEW Star Rips NXT, Says ‘They’d Be In The Dark Match’ On His Show

-Earlier this week, WWE had the debut of NXT on the USA Network and it will air every week on Wednesday nights.
-The show was a huge success for its premiere and it will soon end up going head-to-head with All Elite Wrestling’s new show Dynamite which debuts in two weeks.
+Earlier this week, WWE had the debut of NXT on the USA Network, and it will air every week on Wednesday nights.
+The show was a huge success for its premiere, and it will soon end up going head-to-head with All Elite Wrestling’s new show Dynamite, which debuts in two weeks.
 While some think that this is going to start a new professional wrestling war, Kenny Omega believes that anyone in NXT is far below him and wouldn’t even be on his show.

-Fans truly love NXT and they had been waiting for a moment like Wednesday night for a very long time.
+Fans truly love NXT, and they had been waiting for a moment like Wednesday night for a very long time.
 AEW beginning its weekly TV show is something else that fans have wanted for a long time as well because it brings about true competition for WWE.

-Kenny Omega is truly one of the biggest names in all of AEW and he is a top star that is one of the most talented wrestlers in the world.
-He recently sat down with Sportskeeda to discuss a number of things and that includes the idea of a “Wednesday Night War” between AEW and NXT.
+Kenny Omega is truly one of the biggest names in all of AEW as a top star and one of the most talented wrestlers in the world.
+He recently sat down with Sportskeeda to discuss a number of things, including the idea of a “Wednesday Night War” between AEW and NXT.

 Instead of touching on the idea that there could be some friendly competition or a war, Omega decided to take a shot at NXT.
 Not only did he say that AEW was better than them, but he put down the entire brand and everyone on it.